 The caves in Austria are as different from Yorkshire and Mendip as those two areas are from each other.
 There are few sporting streamways and few formations.
 The caves are colder (often not much above freezing, and sometimes below).
 They are often much deeper than Yorkshire trips, though the entrances we are currently using mean that even the remotest places are not at vast depths.
 However, pitches may be big, and close together in deep shafts of up to a couple of hundred metres.
 Though often dry in good weather, run-off is rapid and a damp pitch can rapidly become a serious proposition with near-freezing water pouring down it.
 Rigging will sometimes seem unnecessarily gymnastic until you have seen the pitch after a thunderstorm!
 Set against this is a large amount of huge stomping horizontal passage found in the last few years, with many leads still to push not needing a lot of vertical work at all.

 In Austria, expo is effectively split into "Base Camp" and various "plateau camps".
 Base camp is in the valley, near the pub, shops, lake and other "R&R" facilities.
 It is here that we have the bulk of the documentation, computers, lamp charging, log book and survey book.
 The plateau camps are right outside the cave entrances, and are reached by a toll road (on which we have a deal which avoids paying each time) which ascends 900m to a tourist car park from where it is around a 30 minute walk (on good paths) to the edge of the plateau.
-From here it is a one-and-a-half-hour slog across rough limestone pavements to the Steinbrückenhöhle bivvy site (or somewhat less to the bivouac site at Eislufthöhle).
+From here it is a one-and-a-half-hour slog across rough limestone pavements to the main Steinbrückenhöhle bivvy site.
+We also have other shorter-lived high camps such as Organhöhle (from 2017).

 The plateau camps and and Base camp are linked by mobile phone, which are much better for coordinating and reporting activities than the radios we used previously.
 However they should still be used sparingly to ensure that there is plenty of battery power in an emergency.
 The result of this is that trips are mostly organised by the people in top camp, and it is usual to spend periods of three or four days or so at top camp, alternating with festering at base.